Black Bear Hunting

 - Hunters may not chase or disturb any bear that has taken refuge in a den.

-- All bear hunters and people assisting bear hunters must wear fluorescent orange.
-(See Fluorescent Orange Clothing Requirements and Exceptions).
+- All bear hunters and people assisting bear hunters must wear daylight fluorescent color clothing (see Fluorescent Color Clothing Requirements and Exceptions, pg.
+53).

 - A person that assists with the removal of a dead bear or escorts hunters into or out of a bear hunting area is not required to possess a bear hunting permit and must be unarmed.